jtanx/fontforge/doc/sphinx/ui/dialogs/contextchain.rst

-You may pull down an example script font with this substitution from `FormalScript.tgz <http://fontforge.sf.net/sfds/FormalScript.tgz>`__, this example is worked out in detail in the
+You may pull down an example script font with this substitution from `FormalScript.tgz <http://fontforge.sf.net/sfds/FormalScript.tgz>`__, this example is worked out in detail in the :doc:`tutorial </tutorial/editexample6-5>`.
-:ref:`tutorial <editexample6-5.Conditional>`.

 More complete descriptions